Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Introduction

-The main theorem \ref{thm 2.1} can be implied from Theorem \ref{main theorem 1}.
-The latter is not only true for the category of D-modules.
-In fact, we can work with any of the sheaf theories listed in \cite[Section 0.8.8]{[GL1]}: \begin{itemize} \item Schemes are defined over an algebraically closed field with characteristic 0 and the sheaf category is the category of D-modules, or the ind-completion of the category of holonomic D-modules, or the ind-completion of the category of regular holonomic D-modules; \item Schemes are defined over any field and the sheaf category is the ind-completion of the category of constructible $\bar{\mathbb{Q}}_l$-adic sheaves. \end{itemize} In general, we no longer talk about twisting $\kappa$.
-We will use factorization $\mathbb{G}_m$-gerbe $\mathcal{G}^G$ (see \cite{[Zh1]} and \cite{[GL2]}). we can consider the corresponding twisted sheaf category $\textnormal{Shv}_{\mathcal{G}}(\Fl_G)$ (See \cite[Section 1.7]{[GL2]} for details).
+Let $\mathsf{k}$, $\mathsf{e}$ be algebraically closed fields, and $\textnormal{char}(\mathsf{e})=0$.
+The strong version of our main result (Theorem \ref{strong thm}) is true for any of the sheaf theories listed in \cite[Section 0.8.8]{[GL1]}: \begin{enumerate}[label=(\arabic*)] \item (de Rham) Schemes are defined over $\mathsf{k}$ (assume $\textnormal{char}(\mathsf{k})=0$ here) and the sheaf category is the category of D-modules, or the ind-completion of the category of holonomic D-modules, or the ind-completion of the category of regular holonomic D-modules; \item (Betti) Schemes are defined over $\mathbb{C}$ and the sheaf category is the ind-completion of the category of constructible sheaves with respect to the classical topology with coefficients $\mathsf{e}$; \item ($\ell$-adic) Schemes are defined over $\mathsf{k}$ and the sheaf category is the ind-completion of the category of constructible $\bar{\mathbb{Q}}_\ell$-adic sheaves.
+Here $\mathsf{e}=\bar{\mathbb{Q}}_\ell$. \end{enumerate} We denote by $\Shv$ any sheaf theory listed above.